-LFPWD has an ongoing Wellhead Protection Program and is covered by the Ground Water Contamination Susceptibility Assessment Survey, which classified the artesian wellfield as having a susceptibility rating of H (highly susceptible).
-The deep well field is rated as M (moderately susceptible).
-These ratings are based on the depth of the wells.
+We also have a Wellhead Protection Program and are covered by the Ground Water Contamination Susceptibility Assessment Survey.
+Our artesian wellfield is classified as "highly susceptible" while the deep well field is rated as moderately susceptible, based on the depth of the wells.
 From a groundwater protection standpoint, the wellhead area is considered relatively safe from contamination because there are limited potential sources of contamination in the watershed.
-The District owns and controls land immediately surrounding the wells.
+The District owns and controls around 12 acres of land immediately surrounding the wells.
 Access is limited via a locked gate.